 The prepping and survival community is filled with machoism.
 Now, don’t confuse macho with the healthy personality trait of self-reliance and wanting to protect your family.

 - Macho preppers are the ones who flaunt the lone wolf mentality.
-They believe that they can do everything themselves and won’t take help when it is necessary.
+They believe they can do everything themselves and won’t take help when necessary.

 - Macho preppers show off, which in turn draws attention to themselves and could make them a target.